-• Workforce development and capacity systems
+• Workforce and community infrastructure

 For registration guidance, abstract submission assistance, or participation queries, our support team is available to assist you throughout the congress process.